Please Test Your VPN Access

 Connecting for Your Observing Session

 1. REQUIRED FIRST STEP.
-Make a Skype, Zoom or phone connection with your TO (LDT Skype account DCT operator).
+Make a Zoom or phone connection with your TO.
 This will ensure they expect you, and also that they can confirm that the machine(s) you plan to connect to are free for your use.
-(We also have LDT Webex and Zoom accounts, and can consider adding additional protocols as needs, ability, and interest warrant.)

 2. Connect to Lowell's VPN server from your remote computer.
 Connection specific instructions are given below for the various flavors of computers and protocols.
 For each of the three major computer OS families, there are VPN clients known to work with the Lowell WatchGuard firewall (see the note about VPN above).
 The default setup now splits your traffic, so only Lowell specific traffic goes to Lowell.